isc-projects/bind9/doc/arm/reference.rst

       address for TCP sockets.

 ``transfer-source-v6``
-   The same as ``transfer-source``, except zone transfers are performed using IPv6.
+   This option is the same as ``transfer-source``, except zone transfers are performed using IPv6.

 ``alt-transfer-source``
-   An alternate transfer source if the one listed in ``transfer-source`` fails and ``use-alt-transfer-source`` is set.
+   This indicates an alternate transfer source if the one listed in ``transfer-source`` fails and ``use-alt-transfer-source`` is set.

-   .. note:: If you do not wish the alternate transfer source to be used, you
+   .. note:: To avoid using the alternate transfer source,
-      should set ``use-alt-transfer-source`` appropriately and you
+      set ``use-alt-transfer-source`` appropriately and
-      should not depend upon getting an answer back to the first refresh query.
+      do not depend upon getting an answer back to the first refresh query.

 ``alt-transfer-source-v6``
-   An alternate transfer source if the one listed in ``transfer-source-v6`` fails and ``use-alt-transfer-source`` is set.
+   This indicates an alternate transfer source if the one listed in ``transfer-source-v6`` fails and ``use-alt-transfer-source`` is set.

 ``use-alt-transfer-source``
-   Use the alternate transfer sources or not.
-If views are specified this defaults to ``no``, otherwise it defaults to ``yes``.
+   This indicates whether the alternate transfer sources should be used.
+If views are specified, this defaults to ``no``; otherwise, it defaults to ``yes``.

 ``notify-source``
-   ``notify-source`` determines which local source address, and optionally UDP port, will be used to send NOTIFY messages.
+   ``notify-source`` determines which local source address, and optionally UDP port, is used to send NOTIFY messages.
 This address must appear in the secondary server's ``masters`` zone clause or in an ``allow-notify`` clause.
 This statement sets the ``notify-source`` for all zones, but can be overridden on a per-zone